Skip to content

 What We Do

-Our research aims to uncover the chemical principles hidden in nature, using stable isotopes to answer questions that span the continuum from theoretical chemistry to biological oceanography.
-This work is inspired by the rich history of this neurotoxic compound, the scientific mysteries surrounding Hg stable isotope fractionation, and the fascinating world of planktonic organisms.
+Our work is inspired by the rich history of heavy elements, the mysteries surrounding non-traditional stable isotope fractionation, and the fascinating world of planktonic organisms.

 Current Projects